Life On Lockdown (LOL!!!)

 What are your usual daily activities and how do you spend your spare time (if you have any, hihihi!!!)?

-“The goats need their banana leaves and the cows need a lot of water.
-They have all the grass to eat all day.
+“Daily activities, for me, would include picking out the next K-drama for my mama to watch (she’s crazy about Crash Landing On You), teaching my papa how to go about with Zoom and class marker, some of the apps which are useful in today’s time, and helping out my brother complete his gym set-up in our garage.
+Besides that, I get more time to play songs on my piano which I share via my social media.”

-“At 5:30 p.m., the chickens need to go back to the hen house.
-All the chickens roost in the coop at dusk.
-This is daily.”
+Aside from your barber, what do you miss most about the “outside” world?

-Aside from your barber (wink), what do you miss most about the “outside” world?
+“I know right, hahahaha!!!
+Believe me, my mom would tell me how she misses her son as she pleads for me to get a haircut and shave my mustache.
+To answer your question, yes, I miss my barber.
+I also miss going to the gym.
+Of course, the ABS-CBN studios and live events which I found to be my second home.
+And also, I miss hanging out with girlfriend.”

 (E-mail reactions at rickylophilstar@gmail.com.
 For more updates, photos and videos, visit www.philstar.com/funfare or follow me on Instagram @therealrickylo.)